AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 In this part of the [AEM Headless Developer Journey,](#overview.md) learn about what is required to get your own project started with AEM Headless.

+## The Story So Far {#story-so-far}

+In the previous document of the AEM headless journey, [Learn About CMS Headless Development](learn-about.md) you learned the basic theory of what a headless CMS is and you should now:

+* Understand the basic concepts and terminology of headless content delivery
+* Understand why and when headless is required
+* Know at a high-level how headless concepts are used and how they interrelate

+This article builds on those fundamentals so you understand how you can use AEM to implement a headless solution.

 ## Objective {#objective}

 This document helps you understand AEM Headless in the context of your own project.
 After reading you should: